21ST CENTURY MORMONS BELIEVE THAT THE B.O.M. MAY BE JUST GOOD LITERATURE!

 1. There is no official Book of Mormon geography.

-overseen by Elders Dallin H. Oaks and Neal A. Maxwell of the Quorum of the
+which was overseen by Elders Dallin H. Oaks and Neal A. Maxwell of the

-Twelve, we find the following: "The church has not taken an official position
+Quorum of the Twelve, we find the following: "The church has not taken

-in response to a query from the Foundation for Ancient Research and Mormon
+In 1993, in response to a query from the Foundation for Ancient

-not its geography.
-While some Latter-day Saints have looked for possible
+of Mormon, not its geography.
+While some Latter-day Saints have looked

 Without revelation on the matter, we are left to our own intellects and